-Heat is amplified in the city by the UHIE, where heat is amplified locally by heat-absorptive surfaces, heat-generating activities, the absence of vegetation, and high levels of air pollution, conditions common in areas adjacent to the river.
+Heat is amplified in the city by the urban heat island effect (UHIE), where heat is amplified locally by heat-absorptive surfaces, heat-generating activities, the absence of vegetation, and high levels of air pollution, conditions common in areas adjacent to the river.
 This is highest in the San Joaquin Valley and in South Los Angeles.
-Communities with higher social vulnerability (older and younger populations, homes without air conditioning, and areas with more outdoor workers, etc.) and areas with large unsheltered populations are particularly vulnerable to the UHIE and extreme heat events in these areas (see resiliency rulers on following spreads).
+Communities with higher social vulnerability (older and younger populations, homes without air conditioning, and areas with more outdoor workers, etc.) and areas with large unsheltered populations are particularly vulnerable to the UHIE and extreme heat events in these areas (see resiliency rulers on page 272following page).